Family travel

 Kids cause delays — diaper changes at the gate, slow walks through immigration, lost toys at security.
 Welcome Pickups tracks your flight in real time and adjusts the driver arrival automatically.
 If your flight lands 45 minutes late, your driver is still there.
 No rebooking, no penalty, no frantic phone calls with a screaming toddler on your hip.

-Welcome Pickups is typically 15-30% more expensive than competitors.
-For a family of four on a budget vacation, this adds up — especially for return transfers.
 Coverage is also limited to 80+ airports, fewer than Kiwitaxi (100+ countries) or GetTransfer (180+ countries).
-In Southeast Asia and South America, availability can be spotty.
+In Southeast Asia and South America, availability can be spotty — Bali and Ho Chi Minh City are covered, but smaller regional airports may not be.

 It is the best choice when you are arriving at a complex or unfamiliar airport, you need guaranteed child seats, you have a late-night or early-morning flight with kids, or you simply value the peace of mind of a driver meeting you inside the terminal.
-For budget-conscious families on repeat trips to familiar destinations, GetTransfer bidding or Kiwitaxi fixed pricing may offer better value — but check child seat availability first.
+The premium is easiest to justify for first-time visits to challenging airports — Istanbul IST, CDG Paris, or Tokyo Narita — where the meet-and-greet saves genuine confusion and stress.

 Read our full Welcome Pickups review for pricing, coverage, and a head-to-head comparison with all four services.